Subscribe To This Site

 Serve the freshly cooked new potatoes and beet leaves with an omelette, a fillet of fish or even a home-made burger.
 Truth to tell, if you are wanting to eat light, this dish is excellent just on its own with a nice herby salad.

 A dab or two of butter and a light scattering of sea salt make this one of the most satisfying and tasty dishes for early summer.
+You can of course use olive oil or rape seed oil with this new potato dish.
+Just drizzle!

-If there any potatoes left after you have served them hot with leaf beet or chard, then they are ideal for using cold in salads.
+If there are any potatoes left after you have served them hot with leaf beet or chard, then they are ideal for using cold in salads.
 You can mix in any left over chard or leaf beet too.
 A little cooked cauliflower is also quite an agreeable addition.

 Here is an easy way to prepare a salad potato dish, using new potatoes.

-Make some home made mayonnaise.
+Make some homemade mayonnaise.

 Coat the potatoes fairly liberally with the mayonnaise.
 Toss in some chopped chives and some thinly sliced salad onions or shallots.